-Court ordered releases within CCAA Plans of Arrangement are now a mainstay of sanction orders.
+Court-ordered releases within CCAA Plans are common in the context of sanction orders.
 In many cases, it is management and board members who benefit.
 Directors and officers will usually insist on these in return for avoiding mass resignations during the reorganisation of the insolvent entity.